sergiogama/sms-analysis-with-wks/README.md

 * [**Watson Natural Language Understanding**](https://console.bluemix.net/catalog/services/natural-language-understanding)
 * [**Watson Knowledge Studio**](https://console.bluemix.net/catalog/services/knowledge-studio)

-> NOTE: It is recommended that you name your NLU service `sms-nlu-service`.
+> NOTE: It is recommended that you name your NLU service `sms_nlu_service`.
 This will eliminate some steps if you eventually decide to deploy your app to the IBM Cloud.

 ## 3. Create a Watson Knowledge Studio workspace